-- In thermoluminescent materials, electrons may reach the conduction band, when they are excited, for example, by ionizing radiation (i.e. they must obtain energy higher than Egap).
-But in this case, defects in the material exist or impurities are added to trap electrons in the band gap and hold them there.
+- In thermoluminescent materials, electrons may reach the conduction band when they are excited, for example, by ionizing radiation (i.e., they must obtain energy higher than Egap).
+But in this case, defects in the material’s existence or impurities are added to trap electrons in the band gap and hold them there.

-- These trapped electrons represent stored energy for the time that the electrons are held and the amount of this energy is dependent upon the radiation exposure.
+- These trapped electrons represent stored energy for the time the electrons are held, and the amount of this energy depends upon the radiation exposure.

-- In order to obtain the dose received, the TLD chip must be heated in this TLD reader.
+- The TLD chip must be heated in this TLD reader to obtain the dose received.
 The trapped electrons return to the ground state and emit photons of visible light.
 The amount of light emitted relative to the temperature is called the glow curve.

 - After the readout is complete, the TLD is annealed at a high temperature.
 This process essentially zeroes the TL material by releasing all trapped electrons.
 The TLD is then ready for reuse.

-As was written, previously absorbed energy from electromagnetic radiation or other ionizing radiation in these materials is re-emitted as light upon heating of the material.
-The intensity of light emitted is measure by TLD reader and it is dependent upon the radiation exposure.
+As was written, previously absorbed energy from electromagnetic radiation or other ionizing radiation in these materials is re-emitted as light upon heating the material.
+The intensity of light emitted is measured by the TLD reader, depending on the radiation exposure.
 A typical basic TLD reader contains the following components:

 - Heater.
 Heater raises the temperature of the TL material